dkubokawa/leetcode_practice/python/arrays_and_hashing/README.md

             freq[cnt].append(num)

         results = []
+        # Our stop can be end=0 (or index 1) since we will not have values in index 0
         for i in range(len(freq) - 1, 0, -1):
             # We skip over the empty indices, since we will not evaluate a num for an empty list
             for num in freq[i]: